enilges/SlingShooterProject/README.md

 I was unable to provide a game build as well because my sourcetree wasn't able to handle pushing it, I do however recommend building the game and running it from the build instead of running it from unity, mainly because of the different screen sizes

-GameBuild.exe ideal screen: 1152 x 864 (assuming the size i set (1115 x 892) doesn't show up), windowed(!), menu should be the first level (assuming the build settings don't transfer)
+GameBuild.exe ideal screen: 1152 x 864 (assuming the size i set (1115 x 892) doesn't show up), windowed(!), graphics quality must be 'fantastic' because of the pixel graphics, menu should be the first level (assuming the build settings don't transfer)

 screenshots of what the scenes should look like, plus assets and build settings: http://imgur.com/a/gUApV